keiththomps/dotfiles/README.md

 Additional Dotfile Info
 -----------------------
-All dotfile links are managed within the _dotfile_list.rb_ file.
-If you would like to link a new file simply add it to the list in that file and run `rake` or `rake link`.
+All dotfile links are managed within the _dotfiles_ variable in the `bootstrap.sh` file.
+If you would like to link a new file simply add it to the list in that file and run `./bootstrap.sh`.

 [1]: https://github.com/junegunn/vim-plug